 Updates on Federal Executive Orders and Research Activity

-This webpage serves as a centralized location for information and updates on federal funding and executive orders relating to West Virginia University during the 2025 Trump Administration transition.
+This webpage serves as a centralized location for information and updates on federal funding and executive orders related to West Virginia University during the 2025 Trump Administration.
 Check back often for updates.

 Summary

-University officials are in contact with agencies, elected leaders and other stakeholders while taking proactive steps to support the WVU mission and the campus community.
+University officials are engaging with federal agencies, elected representatives, and other key stakeholders, while taking proactive steps to uphold WVU’s mission and support its students, faculty, and staff.

 WVU remains steadfast in its commitment to faculty, staff, students and all those it serves and will provide updates on this page as it receives additional guidance from the relevant federal and state agencies and legislative bodies.